Are You Being Served?: Merchandise

+In 1998, Are You Being Served?
+25 Years, a guide to the series was published by Orion Media.
+It was written by Richard Webber with David Croft and Jeremy Lloyd.
+The book contains an introduction by the actress Joanna Lumley.
+The book is 176 pages.

 In 1999, I'm Free!
 The Complete Are You Being Served?, a guide to the series, was published by Orion Books.
 It was written by Richard Webber, with contributions from David Croft and Jeremy Lloyd.
+This book as stated on Amazon is 176 pages.
+It also contains the introduction by Joanna Lumley, so it is probably a reprint of the 25th year anniversary book.

 A board game was also produced in the 1970s.
 Players moved round a board resembling the shop floor to purchase one item from each of the four counters and leave the store, before their opponents and without going over budget.

 DVD releases

 All episodes exist in the BBC Archives.
-All ten series, including a black and white version of the pilot episode, and all five Christmas specials from those years, as well as both series of Grace & Favour are now available on DVD in the UK (Region 2).
+All ten series, as well as both series of Grace & Favour are now available on DVD in the UK (Region 2).
 The Are You Being Served? film was released in 2002.
-A colour-restored version of the original pilot episode has yet to be released commercially.
+A colour-restored version of the original pilot episode has yet to be released commercially but is available in the US to stream on BritBox.

 All ten series, as well as both series of Grace & Favour (in packaging titled Are You Being Served?
 Again!) and the film are available on DVD in Region 1 (North America).

 All ten series, as well as both series of Grace & Favour and the film have been released in Australia (Region 4).

 A DVD titled Are You Being Served? – Best of The Early Years and Are You Being Served?
 Christmas Specials have also been released.